ShackGame/piecejobs/README.md

 Tools & IDEs: IntelliJ IDEA, Android Studio

-The app is in its early stages, developed by Moeketsi Betana, Nkopane Molefi, Thamsanqa Dyantyi
+The app is in its early stages